Directions to BBF Pittsburgh

-Forbes Magazine highlighted BBF as one of only three charities with a 100% rating for both fundraising efficiency and charitable commitment, November 2013.
+Forbes Magazine highlighted BBF as one of only three charities with a 100% rating for both fundraising efficiency and charitable commitment of the 50 largest charities reviewed in November 2013.
 The Better Business Bureau continues to give BBF its “Wise Giving Alliance Standards” seal of approval.
+BBF achieved a 4-star rating for sound fiscal management and commitment to accountability and transparency from Charity Navigator.

 Donations to assist with shipping costs are greatly appreciated.
 Credit